usnationalarchives/social-media-strategy/pages/goal4.md

               Platform Review
               </td>
               <td style="vertical-align:top">
-              Facilitate regular reviews of platforms and accounts to evaluate how projects can be strengthened, supported, or retired
+                  Facilitate regular reviews of platforms and accounts to evaluate how projects can be strengthened, supported, or retired.
               </td>
             </tr>
             <tr>